All successful businesses start with a brilliant idea. Unfortunately, it takes a whole lot more than a brilliant idea to

 Unfortunately, that’s going to be a matter of trial and error – because the ideal split between each role will vary from person to person.
 But if you’re struggling to get started to identify where you can create a more even split between your three roles, it’s best to start by assessing the bare bones of your business.

 Go back to your business plan, and look at the ways in which you viewed your business running when you were being guided by your entrepreneurial spirit.
 Remind yourself how and where your fantastic ideas originated from, and try to get those creative juices flowing in order to spice up your existing processes and product lines.

-Likewise, you should be taking a serious look at quality management and review the ins and outs of how your business was designed to operate.
+Likewise, you should be taking a serious look at quality management and reviewing the ins and outs of how your business was designed to operate.
 Are your processes as efficient as you had planned?
 Are you achieving what you set out to achieve?
 These are the sort of questions you should ask yourself as a manager, and if you don’t like the answers you’re coming up with, you should have several key gaps in which to apply your managerial skills.

 Wherever possible, you owe it to yourself to sit down and make a list of the things you’re doing well as a technician, as an entrepreneur, and as a manager.
 Likewise, you should be coming up with ways in which you’re lacking in one of these roles, or have let a crucial skillset within a role be overburdened by that of another.